 The Selection Process

 Once the student’s credentials have been favorably reviewed, the applicant is invited to interview with members of the Admissions Committee.
 Approximately 200 applicants are invited for interviews.
 Applicants are interviewed by members of the Admissions Committee and ad hoc interviewers.
 Each interview is scheduled for 30 minutes.
 The interviewers are supplied with the AMCAS profile of the applicant and an evaluation form.
-In addition to the interviews, applicants have an opportunity to tour the medical school and selected clinical facilities, as well as meet with current medical students.
+In addition to the interviews, applicants have an opportunity to meet with current medical students.